Blog

 What documents are usually required for a personal loan?

-Most lenders request photo ID, proof of income, recent bank statements, proof of address, and details of existing debts.
+Most lenders request photo identification, proof of income, recent bank statements, proof of address, and details of existing debts.

 How recent do bank statements need to be?

-Statements typically cover the last three to six months and should be current.
+Statements commonly cover the last three to six months and should be current at the time of application.

 Do I need tax returns for a personal loan?

 Employed applicants usually do not.
-Self-employed applicants are commonly asked for recent tax returns and BAS statements.
+Self-employed applicants are commonly asked to provide recent tax returns and Business Activity Statements.

 Can I apply without proof of income?